MadeByMike/supermaya/site/posts/getting-started.md

 ## Add JavaScript

-Similar to how SCSS works, JavaScript files in Sypermaya are also compiled on-the-fly using Webpack.
+Similar to how SCSS works, JavaScript files in Supermaya are also compiled on-the-fly using Webpack.

 The Webpack configuration contains a loader for `.js` files that will transpile ES6 to ES5 meaning you can safely write modern JavaScript.
 The Webpack configuration can be extended or modified in: `site/utils/compile-webpack.js`.